paburghelea/bunny-spa-gh/README.md

 > [!TIP]
 > To find more about the intial development of Graph problems you can look at [The Seven Bridges of Königsberg](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg),

+# Stack

+Grasshopper is the key component that integrates everything, enabling us to combine multiple separate coding elements into a cohesive system.
+The repository includes two distinct solutions: one featuring a code input optimization and the other utilizing Anemone.

+For beginners, I recommend starting with the Anemone definition, as it simplifies understanding loops and state management.
+Once you’re comfortable with that, you can begin exploring the C# definition for more advanced functionality.